Yelp/mrjob/docs/guides/configs-all-runners.rst

 Other
 -----

-**conf_path** (:option:`-c`, :option:`--conf-path`, :option:`--no-conf`)
+**conf_paths** (:option:`-c`, :option:`--conf-path`, :option:`--no-conf`)
-    Path to a configuration file.
+    List of paths to configuration files.
 This option cannot be used in configuration files, because that would cause a universe-ending causality paradox.
-Use `--no-conf` on the command line or `conf_path=False` to force mrjob to load no configuration files at all.
+Use `--no-conf` on the command line or `conf_paths=[]` to force mrjob to load no configuration files at all.
 If no config path flags are given, mrjob will look for one in the locations specified in :ref:`mrjob.conf`.

     Config path flags can be used multiple times to combine config files, much like the **include** config file directive.
 Using :option:`--no-conf` will